ashawkey/NotVeryFastNeRF/README.md

 * Rendering at around 30FPS for 800 x 800 images.

 ### Differences from the paper
-* We don't implement the BVH Raytracing to determine nearest and furthest intersection point.
+* We don't implement the BVH Raytracing to determine the nearest/furthest intersection point.
 Instead, we use a simple raymarching, which maybe the main speed bottleneck for this implementation.
 * We save the cache by dense indices and sparse data, instead of an octree, for simplicity.